sheryl-ai/NeurIPS17/README.md

 # NeurIPS17-Competition-Classifying-Genetic-Mutations

-Our solution is the winner of the NIPS competition of [Classifying Clinically Actionable Genetic Mutations](https://www.mskcc.org/trending-topics/msk-advances-its-ai-machine-learning-nips-2017).
-The source code is for NIPS 2017 Competition "Classifying Clinically Actionable Genetic Mutations".
+Our solution is the winner of the NeurIPS competition of [Classifying Clinically Actionable Genetic Mutations](https://www.mskcc.org/trending-topics/msk-advances-its-ai-machine-learning-nips-2017).
+The source code is for NeurIPS 2017 Competition "Classifying Clinically Actionable Genetic Mutations".
 For more details, please refer to [kaggle](https://www.kaggle.com/c/msk-redefining-cancer-treatment).
-This repository currently contains the [slides](https://github.com/sheryl-ai/The-NIPS-17-Competition-Classifying-Genetic-Mutations/blob/master/NIPS%20workshop.pdf) we presented in NIPS 2017.
+This repository currently contains the [slides](https://github.com/sheryl-ai/The-NeurIPS-17-Competition-Classifying-Genetic-Mutations/blob/master/NeurIPS%20workshop.pdf) we presented in NeurIPS 2017.

-Please send your email to Xi Zhang <sheryl.zhangxi@gmail.com> or Dandi Chen <dandichen.cs@gmail.com> with questions and comments associated with the code.
+Please send your email to Xi Zhang <sheryl.zhangxi@gmail.com> and Dandi Chen <dandichen.cs@gmail.com> with questions and comments associated with the code.

 Table of Contents